douglasgreen/outlines/society/philosophy/books.en.md

 ## Sam Harris (1967-present)

-### "The Moral Landscape: How Science Can Determine Human Values" (2010)
+### "The Moral Landscape" (2010)

-Sam Harris's book, "The Moral Landscape," argues that science can and should play a role in determining human values and morality.
+Sam Harris's book, "The Moral Landscape: How Science Can Determine Human Values", argues that science can and should play a role in determining human values and morality.
 He challenges the traditional view that morality is either subjective (as moral relativists claim) or dictated by religious doctrine.
 Instead, Harris proposes that moral questions have objectively right and wrong answers based on empirical facts about human well-being.

 #### Key Concepts